 subscribed.
 If you'd like to remove yourself from this

-mailing list, please see the instructions at the
+mailing list, please see the instructions in segment 12

-end of this newsletter.
-Our subscriber list is NOT made
+below.
+The AHBBO subscriber list is NOT made available to

-available to other companies or individuals.
-We value every
+other companies or individuals.
+I value every subscriber and

 This Week's Sponsor